madebysimon/OPUS/choose maia/index.md

 ---
-nav_order: 3
+nav_order: 30
-title: The Maia Health Experience
+title: Our Approach
 has_children: true
 ---

-# Our Approach

-## The maia health experience
+# The Maia Health Experience
 > meet the next generation psychotherapy

 every path is different